WordPress/gutenberg/packages/scripts/README.md

 The tests will start running, and execution will pause on your selected line so you can inspect the current scope and call stack within the editor.

 See [Debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging) for more details on using the Visual Studio Code debugger.

+#### Debugging e2e tests

+Since e2e tests run both in the node context _and_ the (usually headless) browser context, not all lines of code can have breakpoints set within the inspector client—only the node context is debugged in the inspector client.

+The code executed in the node context includes all of the test files _excluding_ code within `page.evaluate` functions.
+The `page.evaluate` functions and the rest of your app code is executed within the browser context.

+Test code (node context) can be debugged normally using the instructions above.

+To also debug the browser context, run `wp-scripts --inspect-brk test-e2e -- --puppeteer-devtools`.
+The `--puppeteer-devtools` option and the `PUPPETEER_DEVTOOLS="true"` environment variable will disable headless mode and launch the browser with the devtools already open.
+Breakpoints can then be set in the browser context using these devtools.

 ## Advanced Usage